loonmotor/jobs/README.md

 ## Workflow
 Grunt as the development automation tool.
-* [Grunt watch](https://github.com/gruntjs/grunt-contrib-watch) is used to monitor file changes and reload page.
+* [Grunt watch](https://github.com/gruntjs/grunt-contrib-watch) is used to monitor file changes and reload page

 Configuration is available in [Gruntfile.js](Gruntfile.js).